Michael-Meade/MinerFind/_posts/2021-4-7-Removing-Server-Header-In-Apache2.md

 Apache2 has to restarted again for the firewall to be deployed.

 Next open up `/etc/apache2/apache.conf` with your favorite text editor.
-If the text below is not in the file, add the text.
+If the text below is not in the file, add the text to the file.
+If the text is already in the file, change it to match the text below.
+The

 ```
 <IfModule security2_module>